vsepohui/muicie_perl/README.md

 Hello, dears!

-Ivan GPU Officer Trunaev.
-I'm from Russia, Uray.
+I'm Ivan Trunaev, GPU Officer from Russia, Uray.

 I'm still joy of Hardcode Open-Source, and keep: If you code based of my released, better, public your distribution in Open-Source kind of releasingship.